xcore/sc_pwm/module_pwm_foc/doc/programming.rst

 Test results will be printed to standard-out.
 The whole test takes up to 2 minutes to run.

-For a explanation of the test results refer to the quickstart guide in doc_quickstart/pwm/index.rst
+For an explanation of the test results refer to the quickstart guide ``Pulse Width Modulation (PWM) Simulator Testbench``.

 Trouble-shooting
 ................